EV Chargepoint Grant for landlords and social housing providers – am I eligible?

 Landlords and social housing providers should be eligible to apply for the OZEV Grant from early 2022, but we are still awaiting the Government to confirm an exact date.

-Compare home EV energy tariffs side by side using our energy tariff comparison tool
+Compare the UK's most popular home EV energy tariffs using our EV energy tariff comparison tool